Mines Advisory Group

 The Mines Advisory Group (MAG) is a non-governmental organization that assists people affected by landmines, unexploded ordnance, and small arms and light weapons.

 MAG takes a humanitarian approach to landmine action.
 They focus on the impact of their work on local communities.
 This approach recognises that although the number of landmines in an area may be small, the effect on a community can be crippling.
 Targets are therefore determined locally, in response to liaison with affected communities, and local authorities.

 MAG field operations are managed and implemented by nationals of the affected countries, with MAG expatriate staff taking a monitoring and training role.
 MAG provides work for many members of affected communities, with families of landmine victims taking an active role.

-MAG is based in Manchester, United Kingdom, and has a sister organisation, MAG America in Washington, D.C., United States.
+MAG is based in Manchester, United Kingdom, and has a sister organisation, MAG US in Washington, D.C., United States.
 As part of the International Campaign to Ban Landmines, MAG was co-laureate of the 1997 Nobel Peace Prize.
+In 2020, MAG reported destroying 115,627 landmines and unexploded bombs and releasing a total of 60,742,650 square meters (23.5 square miles) of land.

 History

-MAG was formed in 1989 by Rae McGrath in response to landmines and unexploded ordnance (UXO) left by the Soviet–Afghan War.
+MAG was formed in 1989 by Rae McGrath in response to landmines and unexploded ordnances (UXO) left by the Soviet–Afghan War.
 The organisation initially served as an advisory group, publishing reports about the problems in Afghanistan and Cambodia based on their assessments between 1989 and 1991.
-Subsequent reports included Iraq, Somaliland and Angola.
 In 1992, MAG, along with other NGOs, formed the International Campaign to Ban Landmines (ICBL).

-By 1992, MAG had raised sufficient funds to begin its first landmine clearance program in Iraq.
-Clearance programmes extended to Cambodia the same year, followed by Laos and Angola in 1994.
-MAG also introduced mine risk education (MRE) alongside their clearance programs to help minimise the risk to the local populations.
-MRE operations were extended to Rwanda and to refugee camps in Zaire and the former Zambia.
-In 1996, Lou McGrath became executive director and MAG established its international headquarters in Manchester, United Kingdom.

-Mine action techniques

-Mine action teams (MATs)

-MAG’s delivery of Humanitarian Mine Action (HMA) is centred on the use of multi-skilled, highly mobile and flexible teams called MATs.
-These were developed by MAG in the mid-nineties in response to the varied needs of mine affected communities.
-Drawing on multi-skilled staff, MATs are able to quickly adapt to the many challenges presented not only by mines and unexploded ordnance (UXO), but also to changing environments, including weather, geographical and topographical conditions and the wider security and political climate.
-Drawing on many years of operational experience, MATs have proven highly successful in countries such as Iraq and Cambodia in delivering a comprehensive and flexible HMA response, with multi-skilling a central aspect of their success.
-Team members are trained in Community Liaison (CL), information/data gathering, survey and assessment, mapping, logistics, minefield marking, landmine clearance and ordnance disposal (EOD).